BSpell: A CNN-Blended BERT Based Bangla Spell Checker: Our Approach

 \subsection{BSpell Architecture}

 Figure \ref{fig:BERT} shows the details of \textit{BSpell} architecture.
-Each input word of the document is represented by a matrix (each character represented by an embedding vector).
-Each word representative matrix is passed through our proposed 1D CNN based \textbf{\textit{SemanticNet} sub-model}.
+Each input word of the sentence is passed through the \textbf{\textit{SemanticNet} sub-model}.
 This sub-model returns us with a \textit{SemanticVec} vector representation for each input word.
-So, if there are $n$ input words, then we now have $n$ \textit{SemanticVec} vectors.
 These vectors are then passed onto two separate branches (\textbf{main branch} and \textbf{secondary branch}) simultaneously.
-The main branch is similar to BERT\_Base architecture \citep{BERT5} which is basically a stack of Transformer encoders.
-This branch provides us with the $n$ correct words corresponding to the $n$ input document words at its output side.
+The main branch is similar to BERT\_Base architecture \citep{BERT5}.
+This branch provides us with the $n$ correct words corresponding to the $n$ input sentence words at its output side.
 The secondary branch consists of an output dense layer.
-The output layer of this branch is similar to the output layer of the main branch.
 This branch is used for the sole purpose of imposing \textbf{auxiliary loss} to facilitate \textit{SemanticNet} sub-model learning of misspelled word patterns.
-We describe each component of our BSpell architecture in more detail below.